Germany's Bosch seeks to boost common-parts sales to Japanese carmakers

-TOKYO Germany's Robert Bosch GmbH ROBG.UL is seeking to increase its business with Japanese carmakers and take advantage of their plans to increase the number of common parts across models, its chief executive said on Friday.
+TOKYO Feb 22 Germany's Robert Bosch GmbH is seeking to increase its business with Japanese carmakers and take advantage of their plans to increase the number of common parts across models, its chief executive said on Friday.

-Japanese carmakers including Toyota Motor Corp (7203.T), Nissan Motor Co (7201.T) and Honda Motor Co (7267.T) are following the footsteps of German rival Volkswagen (VOWG_p.DE) to increase "commonality", which is the proportion of parts that can be shared among various vehicle models.
+Japanese carmakers including Toyota Motor Corp, Nissan Motor Co and Honda Motor Co are following the footsteps of German rival Volkswagen to increase "commonality", which is the proportion of parts that can be shared among various vehicle models.
 Bosch is a key supplier to Volkswagen.

 Shared parts mean suppliers can produce a larger number of fewer parts, cutting the unit price.
 It also makes it easier for automakers to build a variety of vehicle size and shapes.